WhatsApp

 ISO standards for plastic films

-Both films follow ISO benchmarks for quality and safety.
-Common standards include:
+Both films follow ISO benchmarks for quality and safety:

 • ISO 527 for tensile properties